rostyslavkorzhov/rostyslav/documentation/architecture-analysis.md

 ## Executive Summary

 Your Next.js application has undergone **significant architectural improvements** and now follows a scalable, maintainable structure.
 The core refactoring has been completed, with service layers, client abstractions, error handling, and validation in place.
-URLBox and Supabase integrations are properly abstracted, and authentication is implemented.
+Supabase integration is properly abstracted, and authentication is implemented.

 **Current Status:** Foundation and core services are complete.
 Remaining work includes Stripe payment integration and enhanced auth middleware/route protection.